priscilla-arinze/GoogleMapsDemo/README.md

 > Note: If you clone this repository, you will need to create a file
 > called, gradle.properties inside the root android folder.
 This file
-> has been added to my .gitignore to hide my Google Maps API Key
+> has been added to my .gitignore to hide my Google Maps API Key.
 > Add the following 2 lines to gradle.properities:

 > `android.useAndroidX=true`

 > `android.enableJetifier=true`

 > If you choose to clone this repository AND hide your API key
 > for your own GitHub repository, follow these steps:
 * In android/gradle.properties, add a 3rd line that specifies your API Key: